Crumb Top Baking

 Like all hummus, this version should be covered and stored in the refrigerator.

-How long will this edamame dip last?
+How long will this hummus last?

 If stored properly, it should last for 4-5 days.